Why Did Jax Taylor And Brittany Cartwright Visit A Couple’s Counselor Before Their Wedding Date?

-Jax Taylor and Brittany Cartwright sought the help of a couples counselor during filming on Vanderpump Rules Season 7 and during an interview on Bravo Pregame, they explained why.
+Jax Taylor and Brittany Cartwright sought the help of a couple’s counselor during filming on Vanderpump Rules Season 7, and during an interview on Bravo Pregame, they explained why.

 Speaking to host Daryn Carp, Taylor and Cartwright said that while they have experienced some traumatic events in the past, their decision to go to a counselor ahead of their June wedding date was all about their future, not their past.